JSaillok/JSaillok/README.md

 **I am Giannis and I am glad you are on my Github profile!**

 ## 👨‍💻 About me
 I am a Computer Engineer who graduated with an integrated master's degree at the University of Patras.
-I am passionate about machine learning and computer vision and am dedicated to exploring innovative solutions to real-world problems.
+I am passionate about **machine learning**, **computer vision**, and **backend development**, and I am dedicated to exploring innovative solutions to real-world problems.

+## 💼 Work
+I currently work as a **Backend Developer at Cognity SA**, where I develop and maintain a **car leasing and rental web/mobile application**.
+Using **PHP** and the **Laravel framework**, I build robust, scalable backend systems to support seamless user experiences for leasing and renting vehicles.
+My responsibilities include designing APIs, optimizing database performance, and ensuring secure and efficient application functionality.

 ## 🚀 Projects